isaacSennerholt/sudelity/README.md

   Sudelism prioritizes creating and maintaining familiar, stable environments both for the individual and the group.

 - **Emergent Balance**:\
-  Rather than rigid outcomes or emotional motivations, Sudelism seeks a dynamic, self-sustaining balance between autonomy and environmental respect.
+  Rather than rigid outcomes or impositions, Sudelism seeks a dynamic, self-sustaining balance between autonomy and environmental respect.

 - **Normative Commitments**: